Homemade Vegetable Beef Soup

 Serve

-Serve your vegetable beef soup with crackers or cornbread.
-Typically we always have cornbread with ours, but I failed to get an image the night I prepared it.
-So the image was made at lunch a few days later when we had it with crackers.
-No true southern lady would serve you vegetable soup without cornbread, but it was just a quick lunch))
+Serve your vegetable beef soup with crackers or, for a true Southern touch, cornbread.
+Typically, we always pair ours with cornbread, but I didn’t manage to snap a photo the night I prepared it.
+The image you see was taken at lunch a few days later when we enjoyed it with crackers—sometimes convenience wins out!

 delicious!